-- 17. In accordance with Policy 4.2(2) Application Scale within the NCPG, an Outline Plan/Land Use Amendment application should comprise an entire Neighbourhood.
-However, if this is not feasible due to landownership boundaries or other technical reasons, an Outline Plan/ Land Use Amendment application may be submitted for partial neighbourhoods. - 18.
-If Outline Plan/Land Use Amendment applications are submitted for partial neighbourhoods, the following information must be submitted with the application: - i. shadow plan for residual lands in the Neighbourhood, conceptually demonstrating compatible future development; - ii. density and intensity analysis demonstrating compliance with the NCPG; and - iii. compliance with section 4.2 Escarpment Green Corridor.
+17. In accordance with Policy 4.2(2) Application Scale within the NCPG, an Outline Plan/Land Use Amendment application should comprise an entire Neighbourhood.
+However, if this is not feasible due to land ownership boundaries or other technical reasons, an Outline Plan/ Land Use Amendment application may be submitted for partial neighbourhoods.

+- 18. If Outline Plan/Land Use Amendment applications are submitted for partial neighbourhoods, the following information must be submitted with the application: - a. shadow plan for residual lands in the Neighbourhood, conceptually demonstrating compatible future development; - b. density and intensity analysis demonstrating compliance with the NCPG; and - c. compliance with Section 4.3: Escarpment Green Corridor.